The first thing you may notice about H. Chester Goudy Jr. is that he does not look 60 years old.

 But, according to those who know him, nothing could be further from the truth.

 "He's always taken his work very seriously and been very careful and deliberate in his approach.
 He really works at it," said Edwin A. Lechowicz, his law partner from 1970 until 1977, when Judge Goudy was appointed to the bench by acting Gov. Blair Lee III.

-"He's always been a meticulous, no-nonsense kind of judge," said Anne Arundel County State's Attorney Frank R. Weathersbee.
+"He's always been a meticulous, no-nonsense kind of judge, someone who wants to get right to the point of the case and not waste time on irrelevant issues," said Anne Arundel County State's Attorney Frank R. Weathersbee.